 *Some of these mentioned write-offs can also be found on our Favorite Tools page.

-Join the KRose Marketing & Consulting Group on Facebook to stay in the loop on topics like this.
+Like KRose Marketing & Consulting on Facebook to stay in the loop on topics like this.
 It’s not uncommon for conversations in the group to become future blog posts.
 The group is a great space for like-minded small business owners who gather together sharing their insights and concerns as they grow their companies.
 Grab The KRose Marketing Monthly Success Guide and get organized going into the new year.